ktzevani/myspinbot/docs/phase0/traefik_guide.md

 ## 🧰 Secret & Certificate Provisioning

-All secrets and certificates are handled via:
+All secrets and certificates are handled via the platform-specific provisioning scripts:

+### 🐧 Linux / macOS

 ```bash
 ./scripts/provision_secrets.sh
 ```

 By default, this script will:
 1. Create the secrets and cert directories if missing
 2. Generate a BasicAuth file (`htpasswd`) with default credentials
-3. Issue a wildcard TLS certificate for `*.myspinbot.local` using mkcert
+3. Issue a wildcard TLS certificate for `*.myspinbot.local` using **mkcert**

 To customize credentials or domain: